 To provide custom implementation for test/headless environment, specify

 Retrieving a Service

 Getting service doesn't need a read action and can be performed from any thread.
-If service is requested from several threads, it will be initialized in the first thread, and other threads will be blocked until service is fully initialized.
+If a service is requested from several threads, it will be initialized in the first thread, and other threads will be blocked until the service is fully initialized.

 Project Service Sample

 This minimal sample shows Light Service

 To clarify how to use services, consider the maxOpenProjects sample plugin available in the code samples.

 This plugin has an application service counting the number of currently opened projects in the IDE.
 If this number exceeds the maximum number of simultaneously opened projects allowed by the plugin (3), it displays a warning message.

 See Code Samples on how to set up and run the plugin.